cloaxxhvh/CSGO-Source-Weapon-Sounds/README.md

 # CSGO-Source-Weapon-Sounds
-reupload of github.com/Coronavirus0001/CSGO-Source-Weapon-Sounds/

-Drag the contents of that zip file (2 folders) into "Counter-Strike Global Offensive\csgo\sound" End Product should look like this :
-Counter-Strike Global Offensive\csgo\sound\weaponsounds_cs_source
-Counter-Strike Global Offensive\csgo\sound\weaponsounds_csgo_2018

-all credits go to the original post https://gamesense.pub/forums/viewtopic.php?id=37222
+This is a repost of Coronavirus' lua
+Reposting as topic closed and the github links didn't work.

+Features
+- All weapons are supported
+- Ragebot and manual sounds changed
+- Changeable sound volume

+How to install
+1 - Download all files from above
+2 - Drag lua in like normal
+3 - Put both folders in the .zip into "Counter-Strike Global Offensive\csgo\sound" 4 - All done!

+Again all credits go to Coronavirus, none of this work is mine I only re-uploaded it so fellow skeeters can use it